Emergent Nodal Spheres and Weyl Fermions via Spin-Texture Coupled to Thin Film Orbital Dirac Semimetals

 \end{widetext}

 with $s=\pm$ and $\lambda=\pm$.
 For $n=0$,

 One cannot obtain this result by simply substituting $n=0$ in Eqn.(15) - care needs to be taken to project onto the ground state manifold.

 In a magnetic field, the spectrum (as shown in Fig.\ref{Fig3}) reorganizes into Landau sub-bands that disperse along the field direction $k_z$.
 Exchange coupling hybridizes the two spin sectors of each Landau level, yielding four branches per index $n$ with energies $\epsilon_n^{(s,\delta)}(k_z)$.
 While high-index sub-bands exhibit the conventional single-minimum Dirac-like dispersion with a band edge at $k_z=0$, the lower hybridized branch undergoes a qualitative reconstruction at small $n$.
 Specifically, the competition between the Landau quantization scale $\Omega_n$ and the exchange energy $J_{ex}$ drives a transition from a single minimum at $k_z=0$ to a double-minimum structure with degenerate band minima at finite $\pm k_z^\ast$.

-This exchange-driven reconstruction constitutes a Lifshitz transition within an individual Landau sub-band, changing the number of Fermi points at fixed chemical potential without breaking any symmetry.
-As a consequence, additional one-dimensional van Hove singularities appear in the density of states, and new extremal orbits emerge, leading to field-tunable anomalies in quantum oscillations and thermodynamic response.
+This exchange-driven reconstruction constitutes a Lifshitz-like transition within an individual Landau sub-band, changing the number of Fermi points at fixed chemical potential without breaking any symmetry.
+As a consequence, additional one-dimensional van Hove singularities appear in the density of states, which may lead to field-tunable anomalies in quantum oscillations and thermodynamic response.
+We plot the subband DOS, $\rho_n$ in Fig. \ref{Fig3b}, respectively, to demonstrate this explicitly.

 We had introduced the magnetic field in the hope of detecting the CME and to this end, the current response to the applied magnetic field can be calculated via \cite{Menon2021} as

 The contribution from the higher Landau levels vanish by symmetry and we are simply left with the contribution of the lowest LL.
 The derivative and the integral annihilate leaving us to evaluate the limit appropriately.